colobot/colobot/src/graphics/opengl/README.txt

 OpenGL engine implementation

-Contains the concreate implementation using OpenGL of functions of grahpics engine in graphics/common.
+Contains the concrete implementation using OpenGL of abstract CDevice class from src/graphics/core